kai-niemi/chaos/README.md

 | commit; --ok                                                                       |                                                                                     |
 |                                                                                    | commit; -- ok (not allowed in 1SR)                                                  |

-Both transactions are correct in isolation but when put together the total sum is `-5.00` (rule violation) since they were both allowed to commit.
-This subtle anomaly is called write skew, which is prevented in 1SR but allowed in RC.
+Both transactions are "correct" in isolation, but when put together the total sum is `-5.00` since they were both allowed to commit.

-In summary, this workload concurrently executes the following statements (using pseudo-code):
+In summary, this workload concurrently executes the following statements (pseduo-code):

     BEGIN;
     SELECT sum(balance) total from account where id=<random from selection>; -- expect 2 rows